-Absolute returns for fiscal year ended October 31, 2018 were strong for the Authority's short-term investment strategies.
-The 2003 Project Operating Fund outperformed its benchmark, the BAML 3-month U.S. Treasury Bill index return by 5 bps.
-The 2003 Pledged Revenue portfolio slightly underperformed its benchmark for the fiscal year, and was impacted largely by cash flow needs.
-Short-term strategies benefitted throughout the fiscal year from attractive high quality commercial paper and short duration positioning in the rising rate environment.
+Absolute returns for fiscal year ended October 31, 2019 were modest for the Authority's short-term investment strategies.
+The 2003 Project Operating Fund outperformed its benchmark by 11 bps (0.11%) while the 2003 Pledged Revenue portfolio matched the benchmark return.